jeserodz/node-jobs-queue/README.md

 ## Dependencies

 As this project uses Redis to store the jobs, you need to have Redis installed.
-The default Redis connection settings is used with support for custom settings using environment variables.
+The default Redis connection settings are used, with support for custom settings using environment variables.

 ## Environment Variables
 - `PORT` (default: `3000`) — Web server port